Serena Williams Beats Karolina Pliskova in Straight Sets to Reach US Open Semis

 🔥🔥 @serenawilliams ups her level and gets back on serve against Pliskova in the 1st set! #USOpen https://t.co/oONOzmkW8x

-The growing gulf between Williams and Pliskova was evident in the second set as Williams jumped out to a 4-0 lead:
+The growing gulf between Williams and Pliskova was evident in the second set as Williams seized a 4-0 lead:

 Dan Wetzel @DanWetzel